 Anthropology Course Offerings

-200 Introduction to Anthropology (3) An introduction to the anthropological way of thinking about language, human and animal interactions, culture, prehistory, the rise of civilization, evolution, and fossil hominins, among other areas.
+100 Introduction to Anthropology (3) An introduction to the anthropological way of thinking about language, human and animal interactions, culture, prehistory, the rise of civilization, evolution, and fossil hominins, among other areas.
 This course will touch on the four sub-fields of anthropology: archaeology and biological, cultural, and linguistic anthropology.

 220 Native Peoples of North America (3) An introduction to the history, culture, and contemporary lives of Native American and First Nations peoples in North America.
-This course explores decolonization through Indigenous film, music, art, and literature, while studying contemporary issues facing Native American and First Nations peoples and their communities.
+This course explores decolonization through Indigenous film, music, art, and literature while studying contemporary issues facing Native American and First Nations peoples and their communities.

 230 Cultural Anthropology (3) An introduction to the diversity of human behavior, organization, and worldviews, including religious practices, social organization, gender and kinship systems, art, and globalization.
 Students will learn and apply the theories and methods of anthropology to the identification of similarities and differences in humans across a variety of cultural groups.
 This course includes an ethnographic field research component.